-Federal fishery management is conducted under the authority of the Magnuson-Stevens Act (16 U.S.C.
+Federal fishery management is conducted under the authority of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act; 16 U.S.C.
 1801 et seq.), originally enacted in 1976 as the Fishery Conservation and Management Act.
-The Magnuson-Stevens Act claims sovereign rights and exclusive fishery management authority over most fishery resources within the EEZ.
+The Magnuson-Stevens Act claims sovereign rights and exclusive fishery management authority over most fishery resources within the exclusive economic zone (EEZ).
 The EEZ is defined as an area extending 200 nautical miles from the seaward boundary of each of the coastal states.
 The Magnuson-Stevens Act also claims authority over U.S. anadromous species and continental shelf resources that occur beyond the EEZ.

 Responsibility for federal fishery management decision-making is divided between the Secretary of Commerce (Secretary) and eight regional fishery management councils that represent the expertise and interests of constituent states.
 Regional councils are responsible for preparing, monitoring, and revising management plans for fisheries needing management within their jurisdiction.
-The Secretary is responsible for promulgating regulations to implement proposed plans and amendments after ensuring management measures are consistent with the Magnuson-Stevens Act and with other applicable laws summarized in Section 10.
+The Secretary is responsible for promulgating regulations to implement proposed plans and amendments after ensuring management measures are consistent with the Magnuson-

+Stevens Act and with other applicable laws summarized in Section 10.
 In most cases, the Secretary has delegated this authority to NMFS.